 Flamenco guitar has an incredibly high level of technique today.
 The point of art, at least from my point of view, is to have something to say and to communicate that.
 Can you talk to me a bit about the approach and attitude you have with respect to your own technique?

 Technique is fundamental, having a refined, clean technique, but you have to be careful.
 If everything is based in technique one can get lost.
 The problem with technique is that most people who want more technique really just want more speed.
 Once that speed is achieved, the notes are shorter, and so melody is sacrificed.
 One has to be balanced and find an equilibrium.
 You should work to get fast, but there need to be moments with long notes and understandable melodies.
 It’s difficult to find this balance, but we must.
 I try to search for this.
 When a guitarist’s hands are strong, and they have a lot of technique, there’s a tendency to rush everything.
-That often comes by sacrificing melodies that need to be slow and relaxed.
+That often comes by sacrificing melodies that need to be slow and spacious.

 When you’re on stage and you’re trying to bring out your best, who do you really play for?
 Do you play for yourself, your fellow musicians, the audience, or something else completely different?